kehantan/labbook/docs/buffers_solutions/pfa.rst

 We would use :math:`C_1 \cdot V_1 = C_2 \cdot V_2` to calculate the volume needed to take from 37% PFA to make 3.7% PFA.
 Assume we wanted to prepare 250 mL of 3.7% PFA from 37% PFA, we would need 25 mL of 37% PFA.

-This preparation do not need to be sterile, so we can prepare it on the bench.

 **Procedure**